 Click on the tabs below to learn more about grade-specific admission criteria.

 Ready to apply?
 Click here.

 Does your student have learning differences or other challenges?
 Denver JDS strives to welcome as many Jewish students as possible, and we have many students enrolled in our school who receive additional support from our Learning Resource Center.
-If your child has documented mild to moderate learning differences, ADHD, sensory issues, or other challenges, we encourage you to reach out for a conversation.
+If your child has documented mild to moderate learning differences, ADHD, High Functioning Autism Spectrum Disorder, sensory issues, or other challenges, we encourage you to reach out for a conversation.
 We will conduct a full review of your child's written evaluation, IEP, and/or 504 Plan and work closely with you to determine whether our school is a good fit.

 Denver JDS does not discriminate on the basis of actual or perceived race, creed, color, lineage or national origin, ancestry, age, disability or disabilities, gender, gender identity, marital status, veteran status, sexual orientation, or any other characteristic protected by applicable federal, state or local laws.